FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_2.md

 the file change counter.
 This is used by a Sqlite to detect if the database has been modified and it needs to re-fetch the data from the disk.
 There is a note in the docs that if you are in WAL mode, the counter may not be updated because that system doesn't require it.
-This ends up being true because, in WAL mode, a sqlite process will have to check the write ahead log for any changes before it will read anything currently held in memory.
+This ends up working because, in WAL mode, a sqlite process will have to check the write ahead log for any changes before it will read anything currently held in memory.